 Ans.
 BASH is a short form for Bourne Again Shell.
-Steve Bourne developed it as a replacement to the original Bourne Shell (represented by /bin/sh).
+Steve Bourne developed it as a replacement for the original Bourne Shell (represented by /bin/sh).
 It combines all the features from the original version of Bourne Shell, plus additional functions to make it easier and more convenient to use.
 Since then it has been adapted as the default shell for most running systems.

 Ans.
 The core of the Linux operating system is Kernel.
 It is broken down into Shell, Command, Script, and Terminal.
 Shell is the Command Line Interpreter.

 Ans.
 Linux is free and open-source software (allows programmers to program with Linux, not around it).
-Linus Torvalds and community developed its Kernel.
+Linus Torvalds and the community developed its Kernel.

-UNIX, on the other hand, is copyrighted name.
+UNIX, on the other hand, is a copyrighted name.
 Only big companies can access and use its copyright and name.

-For example, the products like IBMAIX, SunSolaris, and HP-UX are all UNIX-based Operating Systems.
+For example, the products like IBM AIX, SunSolaris, and HP-UX are all UNIX-based Operating Systems.

 Ans.
-LILO is a boot loader for Linux.
+LILO is a bootloader for Linux.

 It is used mainly to load the Linux operating system into main memory so that it can begin its operations.